sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 <p class="caption">(\#fig:unnamed-chunk-10)Normal Q-Q</p>
 </div>

-**Caution: The normal-QQ plot is useless when the response family is not normal.
-This includes Gamma, Inverse Gaussian, etc, as well as count data (Poisson Regression) or binary (Logistic Regression or other model with a binomial response family.
-There was a mistake in the June PA Exam which said that the QQ-plot always applies.
-See https://www.reddit.com/r/actuary/comments/dvtb85/mistake_in_the_june_exam_pa/**

-The below is from an excellent post of Stack Exchange.

->R does not have a distinct plot.glm() method.
-When you fit a model with glm() and run plot(), it calls ?plot.lm, which is appropriate for linear models (i.e., with a normally distributed error term).

->More specifically, the plots will often 'look funny' and lead people to believe that there is something wrong with the model when it is perfectly fine.
-We can see this by looking at those plots with a couple of simple simulations where we know the model is correct:

 Once you have chosen your model, you should re-train over the entire data set.
 This is to make the coefficients more stable because `n` is larger.
 Below you can see that the standard error is lower after training over the entire data set.